 All of the poets on this list have been juried by the NH State Council on the Arts.

-Contact these poets directly to schedule a workshop
+Identify poets who live within 1.5 hours of your school.
+Contact them directly to schedule a workshop

-Poet Email Hometown Michael Cobb truepnny@gmail.com Concord

-Michael Cobb is a vocal coach who has taught at theatres and Universities across the country including the Guthrie Theater, the American Repertory Theatre, and Denver Center for the Performing Arts.
+Poet Email Hometown Michael Cobb truepnny@gmail.com Concord Michael Cobb is a vocal coach who has taught at theatres and Universities across the country including the Guthrie Theater, the American Repertory Theatre, and Denver Center for the Performing Arts.
 He served for seven years as the Head of Voice, Speech, and Text at the National Theatre Conservatory in Denver.

-Ewa Chrusciel echrusc@gmail.com Henniker

-Ewa Chrusciel has three books in English with Omnidawn Press: Strata (2018), Off Annunciations (2017), Contraband of Hoopoe (2014) and three books in Polish: Furkot (2003), Sopiłki (2009), and Tobolek (2016).
+Ewa Chrusciel echrusc@gmail.com Henniker Ewa Chrusciel has three books in English with Omnidawn Press: Strata (2018), Off Annunciations (2017), Contraband of Hoopoe (2014) and three books in Polish: Furkot (2003), Sopiłki (2009), and Tobolek (2016).
 She is also a translator of literature and an Associate Professor of Humanities at Colby-Sawyer College.

-Brian Evans-Jones brian@brianevansjones.com Seacoast

-Brian Evans-Jones is a former Poet Laureate of Hampshire, UK, now living in New England.
+Brian Evans-Jones brian@brianevansjones.com Seacoast Brian Evans-Jones is a former Poet Laureate of Hampshire, UK, now living in New England.
 His poems have appeared in magazines and competitions in America and Britain, and he is the poetry winner of the 2017 Maureen Egen Writers Exchange Award from Poets & Writers.
 Brian has taught creative writing to children and adults since 2005 and regularly runs poetry residencies and workshops in schools and other venues.

-Alice B Fogel Alicebfogel@hotmail.com Walpole

-Alice Fogel was NH's Poet Laureate from 2013-2019.
+Alice B Fogel Alicebfogel@hotmail.com Walpole Alice was NH's Poet Laureate from 2014-2019.
 She has led poetry appreciation workshops with people of all ages and backgrounds.
 Among her publications is Strange Terrain, a guide to appreciating poetry without having to "get" it.

-James Kates jkates@worldpath.net Fitzwilliam

-J. Kates is a poet, literary translator and the president and co-director of Zephyr Press, focusing on contemporary works in translation from Russia, Eastern Europe and Asia.
+James Kates jkates@worldpath.net Fitzwilliam J. Kates is a poet, literary translator and the president and co-director of Zephyr Press, focusing on contemporary works in translation from Russia, Eastern Europe and Asia.
 He has been awarded a National Endowment for the Arts Creative Writing Fellowship, and the Cliff Becker Book Prize.

-Rodger Martin rodgerwriter@myfairpoint.net Hancock

-Rodger Martin's fourth book, a Chinese/English collection of his own and Chinese poets was published in 2017.
-He is a co-founder and previous state coordinator for NH Poetry Out Loud and an active leader within the Monadnock Writer's Guild.
+Rodger Martin rodgerwriter@myfairpoint.net Hancock Rodger Martin's fourth book, a Chinese/English collection of his own and Chinese poets was published in 2017.
+He is a co-founder and previous state coordinator for NH Poetry Out Loud and an active leader within the Monadnock Writers Guild.
+Andrew Periale aperiale@gmail.com Strafford Andrew has had a career in theatre and puppetry, and prior to the pandemic was teaching creative writing, art and music.
+He has had many poems published and a number of plays produced.
+Andrew is a previous NH state coordinator for Poetry Out Loud and has been a judge at regional and state finals.
+S Stephanie ssteph@comcast.net Manchester S Stephanie has done creative writing and poetry workshops for over 20 years.
+She has worked with students ages 10-90.
+She is a published poet herself and has taught at the college level for many years as well.

-Mark Palos mark.palos@gmail.com Manchester

-Mark Palos has been coach of the NH National Poetry Slam Team since 2008.
-Mark has conducted workshops on performance and public speaking on the high school and college level.

-Andrew Periale aperiale@gmail.com Strafford

-Andrew has had a career in theatre and puppetry, now teaches creative writing, art and music.
-He is previous NH state coordinator for Poetry Out Loud, and has been a judge at regional and state finals.

-Checklist.
-What to discuss prior to poet visit

-Workshop date and time availability Will the workshop be in-person or online?
-How many classes will the poet be leading workshops with?
-Each poet can lead up to 4 classes per day.
-If you have more than four classes doing POL in your school, you can request a second day or work with another poet What grade level are the classes; how many students per class?
-Will there be any breaks in the middle of the day?
-Does the poet need any prior clearance to visit the school?
-How early should the poet arrive before the first workshop?
-Collaboratively discuss workshop theme and goals.
-Do you have any students with special needs?
-Discuss strategies for scaffolding workshop content so all learners can participate.
-Discuss resource materials: Will there be handouts, and is the teacher able to make copies?
-Does your classroom have wi-fi?
-Do you have a white board?
-Complete the post-workshop survey within two business days of poet visit.
+NH Poetry Out Loud | Visiting Poet Workshops | Teachers Guide 2021-2022